amigazen/unix.lib_sasc/README.md

 - **regexp.library**: A shared library similar to but different from the POSIX regular expression function interface, based on the well known Henry Spencer public domain algorithms
 - **pcre.library**: A shared library version of the Perl-compatible regular expression library, again similar to the above but defining a different interface and behaviours

 Since UniLib3 is a project to bring POSIX interfaces to Amiga, the _regex.library_ is the one included here.
-However, of these three the source code has only ever been released for _regexp.library_ and _pcre.library_, so the version here is an all-new open source version designed to be API compatible with the previously released versions.
+However, of these three the source code has only ever been released for the other two: _regexp.library_ and _pcre.library_, so the version here is an all-new open source version designed to be API compatible with the previously released versions.
 The other two libraries can be found as part of the ToolKit project.

+### Where did the code come from used to fill out the gaps in unix.lib and the rest of UniLib3?

+- **Original unix.lib** - David Gay's original unix.lib, developed to aid in porting emacs (1990)
+- **Second version of unix.lib** Additional functions added by Enrico Forestieri for porting xfig and GhostScript (1995-96)
+- **Irmen de Jong's Amiga Python** - Amiga compatibility helper functions released as part of Amiga Python 2
+- **Jeff Lydiatt's Publicly Distributable C Compiler** - PDC's standard C library implementation
+- **Henry Spencer's Regex Engine** - Public Domain regex implementation from University of Toronto
+- **Matt Dillon's FIFO System** - Public Domain FIFO library and device handler for Amiga
+- **Per Bojsen's APipe System** - Custom licensed APipe-Handler for process execution pipes (1991-1994)
+- **Greg Parker's poll() Implementation** - Public Domain poll() using select() for Amiga
+- **Diego Casorran's libsem** - Public Domain POSIX semaphores implementation for Amiga
+- **Peter Bengtsson's sysvipc** - BSD-compatible SysV IPC implementation backported from OS4
+- **Olaf Barthel's debug.h** - Debug macros from clib2 (2002-2015)
+- **Stefan Proels' alloca()** - alloca() implementation for SAS/C
+- **University of California BSD Code** - time/date, system definitions, string/math, and network functions
+- **Daniel J. Barrett's getopt** - Public Domain extended getopt with long option support
+- **NetBSD Network Code** - BSD-compatible IPv4-only network address resolution functions
+- **curses for Amiga** - Simon J Rayould's curses.lib for Amiga, now released under BSD license
+- **maths functions for m99.lib** - maths functions for m99.lib variously integrated from public domain sources including those written by *the* Fred Fish and originally included in the PDC C library

 ## Contact